 Using a Helper for Communication

 Many people who use AAC may want or need someone to help them communicate effectively.
-A communication helper supports the person by knowing how they communicates.
+A communication helper supports the person by knowing how they communicate.
 The helper knows what the AAC user needs for communication.
 The helper should be someone with whom the individual feels comfortable, who knows their communication well, and a person they choose.

 Find out if the AAC user is connected to a social service agency or has a friend, advocate, or other person whom they trust.